N-thon/Geospatial/README.md

 # Geospatial
-Explore and implement a prototype that can load specified geospatial data in Three.js and/or Potree.
+Explore and implement a prototype that can load specified geospatial data in Three.js Loads.GeoJSON files into THREE.js environment, loads shapefiles into THREE.js environmentt, loads Key Markup Language files into THREE.js environment

-Done:
-    - Load .GeoJSON files into THREE.js environment
-    - load '.GeoJSON' files without normalizing first
-    - resize 'PhotoLocations.geojson' points when loaded

-To do:
-    - load '.shp' shapefiles into THREE.js environment
-    - load '.kml' into THREE.js environment